nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2024-11-26-complete-id-cv-check.md

 In design need to consider how to display the information in a way that can be built up iteratively over time with new functionality being added.
 It needed to be usable on its own, but with a way to bring in other features that won’t affect usability. e.g. processing a claim issues we currently have of throwing everything in and is cognitively overwhelming.

+>**We believe that** having the information needed for ID/CV can be broken down into the header and different tabs within the org view
+>**Will be a useful feature for** BSA staff
+>**As it will** allow them the flexibility to conduct their process moving easily between sections but it also accomondates for future design features and scalability of the view.

 <div style="display: flex; flex-wrap: wrap; gap: 1rem;">
   <div style="flex: 1; max-width: 48%;">
   <figure>